Frequently Asked Questions

 We dispatch our crews to pick up only where there are 2 or more full yellow Adopt a Street bags of trash collected.
 If you have less than that, here are some other options you might consider:

-- You can keep the yellow bags at place where you can add collected litter to it each time you go out.
+• You can keep the yellow bags at a place where you can add collected litter to it each time you go out.
 Once you have two full bags, you can place them in front of your house and report them for pick up.
-Note, please do not place near where your weekly bins get collected.
+Note, please do not put them out on the same day as your weekly garbage collection.

-- Call us, we have some other ideas for how to make this work better for you!
+• Call or email us!
+We have some other ideas for how to make this work better for you!

 If you are planning a community cleanup event and know when/where bags will be ready for pick up, please send an email to adoptastreet@seattle.gov or call (206) 684-7647 and we will schedule a pre-arranged pick up.
 Please provide at least one week notice for the request.